curtains

 Measure from the ceiling surface to the floor.
 We recommend doing this in several places and recording the shortest measurement.
 You may want the track to sit just under the cornice to achieve a floor-to-ceiling effect.
 With this in mind measure where you want the top of the track to sit on the wall down to the floor.

-When customising your order, you can choose the finished position of your curtain.
-We recommend all curtains are sit just above the floor, but you can select a puddling effect, or just touch the floor.
+When customising your order, you can choose the finished drop position of your curtain.
+We typically recommend curtains sit off the floor, but you can also select from touching the floor or puddling.
 No deductions are necessary on your part; we'll handle it for you!

 Curtain Position